bkutasi/r-jellycli/docs/lessons-learned.md

         *   Handle potentially blocking I/O operations during cleanup (like `alsa::PCM::close()`) carefully, potentially using `tokio::task::spawn_blocking` or implementing timeouts if they risk deadlocking the shutdown process.
         *   The `async fn shutdown` pattern (avoiding blocking ops in `Drop`) is necessary but must be combined with explicit task joining and careful handling of blocking resource cleanup.

+3.  **Task Lifecycle Management in Modular Systems (Audio Refactoring)**:
+    *   **Problem**: During the refactoring of the audio subsystem (`src/audio/`) into smaller modules (`loop_runner.rs`, `processor.rs`, `alsa_writer.rs`, `state_manager.rs`), issues arose with tasks terminating prematurely or not cleaning up resources correctly, leading to playback failures or hangs.
+    *   **Challenge**: Ensuring that the interconnected tasks within the refactored audio module manage their lifecycles correctly, handle errors gracefully, and coordinate shutdown signals effectively.
+    *   **Lesson**: Breaking down a complex task (like audio playback) into smaller, cooperating asynchronous tasks requires careful design of communication channels (e.g., for data flow, state updates, shutdown signals) and error propagation.
+Each task must handle its specific errors and signal failure appropriately to its coordinator (e.g., `loop_runner` or `audio_task_manager`).
+Furthermore, ensuring that resources (like ALSA handles or shared state via `state_manager`) are consistently managed and released across these tasks, even in error scenarios, is critical to prevent deadlocks or unexpected terminations.
+    *   **Pattern**: Use clear ownership or shared ownership (`Arc`) for resources.
+Employ channels (like `tokio::sync::mpsc` or `watch`) for state and data flow.
+Propagate errors upwards using `Result` types.
+Ensure coordinator tasks `await` child tasks during shutdown or error recovery.

 1. **Thread Safety Issues**
    - **Problem**: Box<dyn StdError> was not Send + Sync safe.
    - **Solution**: Properly wrapped errors in std::io::Error with string messages instead of passing raw dynamic error types.